 A couple more years and you still interact with these same people, your friends, and they mention, by the way, the asshole has been hired to work there full-time.
 Maybe he is good at what he does, you think, but so what?
 Are you worth so little that sexually harassing you is not an impediment to being hired?
 The answer is, and has always been, obvious.(#YesAllWomen)

-Another example: You are out one night, dancing with friends when someone grabs your ass, your crotch, repeatedly, despite your pleas for him to stop.
+Another example: You are out one night, dancing with friends when someone grabs your ass, your crotch, repeatedly.
 You keep whirling around, but you can’t catch him until finally you do.
 He’s someone you’ve known for years, considered a trusted friend.
 He giggles when you bust him.
-It’s hilarious that he’s doing this to you, out at a bar.
+It’s hilarious that he’s doing this to you, out at a bar, and so he keeps doing it, despite your pleas for him to stop.
 You’re hoping no one sees.
 He’s never been like this, even when drunk, but now he is.
 You’re shocked, confused.
 You end the friendship and try to warn people because you’re not the only one experiencing these hands on your body against your will.
 But being in the role of killjoy never goes over well.
 Everyone just wants to have fun.
 They get drinks with him, joke around on Facebook.

 You maintain distance, curate your social media outlets to a higher degree, still can’t help but feel hurt, angry when your friends act like nothing’s happened.
 You’re frustrated on your own behalf.
 On behalf of women everywhere. (#YesAllWomen)